tomesink/obsidian/10 Projects/11 Now/Design Systems in Figma.md

 ### Elevation

-Shadows on button hover, overlays, etc...
+Shadows on button hover/click, overlays, etc...
 Can communicate interactions.

 Not often uses on mobiles (here typically just buttons, car or menus).